Security is a major concern for homeowners across the nation. While it is true that crime statistics are...

 Home Fire Safety Guide Fires in a home can be devastating - both financially and emotionally.

 Billions are estimated to be lost each year due to fire and three out of five deaths occur on properties with no smoke alarm.
 The point is – there are things that any homeowner can do to both prevent fires and ensure that their loved ones and possessions remain safe.

-It’s scary to even think about being woken by the smell of smoke and the sound of alarms, but preparing in advance of this potentially tragic event will ensure that your loved ones and possessions are not in jeopardy.
+It’s scary to even think about being woken by the smell of smoke and the sound of alarms, but preparing in advance of this potentially tragic event with a guide to home fire safety will ensure that your loved ones and possessions are not in jeopardy.

 CREATE AN ESCAPE PLAN